-16.2.1 Open an existing Repository
+16.4.1 Open an existing Repository

-To open a repository select File ▶ Repository ▶ Open Repository... from the menu.
-Then select the repository file and confirm with OK.
-Alternatively use the menu File ▶ Open....
+To open a repository select File Repository | Open Repository... from the menu.
+Alternatively you may also use the standard command File > Open....
 TFORMer allows you to open both, .tff-files (stand-alone forms) and .tfr-files (repositories).

-Once opened, the repository is displayed in the design tree in the "Repository" tab - see figure above.
+In the file dialog select the repository and confirm with OK.
+Once opened, the repository is displayed in the design tree and the ribbon menu shows an additional "Repository" tab - see figure above.

-16.2.1.1 Demo Repository
+16.4.1.1 Demo Repository

 The TFORMer installation includes a demo repository.
-This repository is named "Demos.tfr" and can be opened by selecting All Programs ▶ TEC-IT TFORMer 6.0 ▶ Examples ▶ Demo Repository from the Windows Start Menu.
+This repository is named "Demos.tfr" and can be opened via the Windows Start Menu by selecting TEC-IT TFORMer 8 ▶ Demo Repository.

-16.2.2 Create a New Repository
+16.4.2 Create a New Repository

-Select File ► Repository ► New Repository... from the menu.
-A file dialog will appear.
-Enter a suitable filename.
-Then click Save.
+To create a new repository select File > Repository | New Repository... from the menu.
+In the appearing file dialog enter a suitable filename and click Save.

 The new repository will be displayed in the design tree.
+Furthermore an appropriate "Repository" tab will be displayed in the ribbon menu (see Figure 87).